-- o Analysing the accuracy of previous estimates; - Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; and - Sample testing of the key qualitative claims information that is used by the Company's actuarial team to form their assumptions. - Assessing the Company's estimation of risk margins to identify possible management bias.
+- Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; - Sample testing of the key qualitative claims information that is used by the Company's actuarial team to form their valuation assumptions; - o Analysing adjustments made due to COVID-19. - Assessing the Company's estimation of risk margins to identify possible management bias.
 We evaluated the Company's actuarial methodologies for consistency with those used in the industry and with prior periods. - Testing material reinsurance contracts to check that recoveries recognised in the financial statements align with the terms of those contracts and the amount of the respective outstanding claims liability.